Using proper cash flow forecasting techniques is essential for proper cash management.

 According to a 2017 survey by PwC, 50% of companies mentioned a lack of automated tools as a challenge for forecasting.

 Automation serves as the right hand of the CFO.
 The presence of RPA, ML, and AI increases the accuracy of the forecasts, hence saving time for value-added activities.
-Appropriate models provide great assistance when there is a surge in complexity.
+Appropriate forecasting models provide great assistance when there is a surge in complexity.
 This increases confidence and makes decision-making and reporting coherent.